 The Dirty Dozen: 12 Common Photography Mistakes and How to Correct Them

-Whether you are new to photography or you are a seasoned master, you are bound to make mistakes.
+Whether you are new to photography or a seasoned master, you are bound to make mistakes.
 Some of these are fairly common, but fortunately, you can easily avoid or correct them.

 1. Not knowing who or what the subject is

 Your photos should have a strong point of interest.
-It should be clear to you and to the viewer who or what the subject is and why you are taking a photo of your subject.
+It should be clear to you and the viewer what the subject is and why you are taking a picture of your subject.

 2. Shooting too far away from the subject

-As we have pointed out earlier, knowing the subject is the key to great composition.
+Knowing your subject is crucial to create a great composition.
 Good composition makes it obvious to anyone who or what your subject is.

-How do you correct this?
-A good technique is to fill your frame with your subject.
-This will help you focus on the subject itself and lessens the chance that there will be other elements that are included in the photo that could take away the spotlight from your subject.
+A great technique is to fill your frame with your subject, as it will help you focus on the subject itself.
+It will also lessen the chance that other elements included in the photo could take the spotlight away from your subject.
 This will also help ensure that your subject is not too small or does not seem too far away in your photo.
-A subject that is insignificant just blends in the background.
+An insignificant subject simply blends in the background.

 3. Waiting for the perfect weather to take pictures

-A lot of people think that the best photographs happen under a clear blue sky, so they wait.
-Well here’s what: Any time and any weather is perfect for taking pictures.
-While azure blue skies and white clouds would make a great subject or a lovely backdrop for your photos, overcast skies and dark gray rain clouds can also provide a stunning effect for your photos.
-So whatever the weather, never pass up on an opportunity to take photos.
+While azure blue skies and white clouds would make a great subject or a lovely backdrop for your photos, overcast skies and dark gray clouds can also provide stunning results.
+So whatever the weather, never pass up on an opportunity to take pictures.

 4. Letting your subject go out of focus